Estimation of Population Size with Heterogeneous Catchability and Behavioural Dependence: Applications to Air and Water Borne Disease Surveillance: Simulation Study

 \subsubsection{Sensitivity of Prior Specification}

 As discussed before, the proposed estimates of the population size $N$ based on two different sets of priors perform better than the existing competitors.
-But to understand the sensitivity of the estimate with prior specifications, we now compare the results associated with THBM-I and THBM-II in Tables \ref{Tab:2}-\ref{Tab:7} (See Appendix \ref{Simtab}).
-In general, the CPs of the estimates of $N$ with both the prior specifications are very similar, but only in few cases, CPs of THBM-I are marginally lower than those of THBM-II.
+But to understand the sensitivity of the estimate with prior specifications, we now compare the results associated with THBM-I and THBM-II in Tables S3-S8 (see Section 4 of the Supplementary Material).
+In general, the CPs of the estimates of $N$ with both the prior specifications are very similar, but only in a few cases, CPs of THBM-I are marginally lower than those of THBM-II.
 Although the performance of the THBM-II is better than THBM-I for all the simulated populations P1-P6 in terms of RMAE, the difference is merely less than $3\%$.
-The marginal improvement is due to the fact that the prior variance of $\alpha_i$'s considered in THBM-II are considerably smaller compared to the variance of Jeffer's prior in THBM-I. From these observations, it indicates that the proposed methodology is not sensitive to prior specifications, and these are especially valuable when only limited prior information is available.
+The marginal improvement is due to the fact that the prior variance of $\alpha_i$'s considered in THBM-II is considerably smaller compared to the variance of Jeffrey's prior in THBM-I. From these observations, it indicates that the proposed methodology is not sensitive to prior specifications, and these are especially valuable when only limited prior information is available.